Slow Travel By Bus, From Bus Trips To Coach Holidays

 Buses must be the most unglamorous and unromantic form of travel, but they can be very handy, are increasingly comfy, are very affordable, and there’s nothing like gazing out the window all day as fascinating landscapes rolls by.
 We’ve travelled on a lot more buses than we normally do over the last year — mainly for the convenience, sometimes because there were no other options — and those journeys have got me thinking about slow travel by bus, everything from the bus trips that get travellers from A to B to multi-country coach holidays of the kind my mum loved to take.

-If Terence and I aren’t road-tripping, trains will usually be our first choice when it comes to transport.
+If Terence and I aren’t road-tripping, trains will usually be our first choice when it comes to transport — it’s really the best form of transport for slow travel.
 But after years of taking trains in Europe and loving them, a frustrating time on the tracks a few summers ago, marked by constant strikes, cancellations and overcrowding, put me off train travel.
 You expect no-shows and booked seats to be taken in developing countries, but you’re often paying very little for the fares so are more forgiving.
 When you’re paying a small fortune, you have the right to get riled when the air-conditioning doesn’t work and you have to sit on your luggage.
 When you’re 20 it’s an adventure, when you’re older…well, it’s just not.

 There are many more great train journeys I’m still dreaming of doing.
 The Trans Siberian/Mongolian tops the list.
 And we had a fabulous time aboard the luxurious Eastern & Oriental on their Epic Thailand trip last year, even though organized travel isn’t really our thing.
 That had something to do with the private cabin with butler, welcome glasses of bubbly, whistle-stop tours, interesting whistle-stop tours, gorgeous Thai countryside, and sunset gin and tonics in the observation car, and twice-daily gourmet meals.